-10 Advanced SEO Tips & Techniques You Need to Know
+10 Advanced SEO Tips & Techniques You Need To Know

 Just to be safe, you should regularly check your server log files for crawling errors.

-2. Optimize for Speed
+2. Optimize For Speed

-Yes, 2018 was the year that mobile page speed officially became a ranking factor.
+Mobile page speed is a ranking factor.

-But how did that actually affect the SEO industry?
+But how does that actually affect the SEO industry?

-To find out, my team at Link Assistant conducted an experiment both before and after the infamous Page Speed Update to understand what factors influence real Google rankings.
+To find out, my team conducted an experiment both before and after the infamous Page Speed Update to understand what factors influence real Google rankings.

-The findings showed that, for now, page speed really doesn’t influence rankings very much at all — but the optimization level does.
+The findings showed that page speed really doesn’t influence rankings very much at all — but the optimization level does.

-You can check both your page speed and your website optimization using the new (and improved?)
-PageSpeed Insights tool.
+You can check both your page speed and your website optimization using PageSpeed Insights tool.

 This tool now measures sites according to both: